morris-leaha/BAMazon/README.md

 2. After product information is displayed, the app will prompt the user to enter the item_id of the product they would like to purchase.

     * Upon the customer entering the item_id of the product they wish to purchase, the app will then check to see if that product is in stock.
-        * If the item is ***not*** in stock, the app will respond with:
-        ```
-        Sorry, that item is out of stock.
-        ```
-        and will automatically reprompt the customer to enter the item_id of a product they wish to purchase (in hopes that the customer will pick another item to purchase).
+        * If the item is ***not*** in stock, the app will respond with `Sorry, that item is out of stock.` and will automatically reprompt the customer to enter the item_id of a product they wish to purchase (in hopes that the customer will pick another item to purchase).
         * If the item ***is*** in stock, the app will then ask the customer how many units they wish to purchase.

 3. At this point, the app will then check to see if the store has enough of the product to meet the request.
-    * If the customer's request exceeds the store's stock_quantity, the app will respond with:
+    * If the customer's request exceeds the store's stock_quantity, the app will respond with `Insufficient quantity, there is only: <quantity> in stock.
+Please try again.` and will automatically redirect to step #2.
-    ```
-    Insufficient quantity, there is only: <quantity> in stock.
-Please try again.
-    ```
-    and will automatically redirect to step #2.
     * If the store's stock_quantity can handle the customer's order, the app will respond with `Sold!
 Your total is: $<amount>`.
 This is meant to validate the current order and to display the total order cost to the customer.
         * This will also update the store's inventory AND will also end the connection, or terminate the app.